Changes to shopping and banking online

 - Check and update your phone number so we’re able to text a passcode to your mobile or call your telephone.

 - When prompted, you can trust your device.
 Trusting your private and secure computer, laptop, tablet or mobile means we’ll know it’s you logging on.

 It’s very important that we have your up to date telephone number.
 You can update this from inside your Currency Internet Banking or by calling us.
 For more information on Sterling Internet Banking, please refer to this page.

 Changes to Internet Banking - Frequently asked questions

-From 14 September 2019, a new EU regulation means that all banks need to provide an extra layer of security for their customers.
-It’s called 'Strong Customer Authentication'.
+‘Strong Customer Authentication’ means we will provide an extra layer of security for our customers.
 For you, it means more protection when you’re shopping and banking online.
 It will involve extra checks to prove it’s really you.
 This will help keep you safer from online fraud.

 Most people use passwords as way of proving it’s them.
 Sadly, passwords can be guessed or stolen by fraudsters.
 So we’re adding a second layer of security to check it’s really you, and make it harder for anyone else to.
 There are three ways you can verify yourself: